-As part of our trio of services, Asteros offers point in time and ongoing Threat & Vulnerability Management services.
-Using a methodology crafted to reduce false positives, we focus on providing relevant context to developers and asset owners, which leads to security issues triaged and remediated at a faster pace.
+At Asteros, we prioritize clarity over quantity.
+As part of our suite of services, we offer both point-in-time and ongoing Threat & Vulnerability Management.
+Our methodology is meticulously crafted to minimize false positives.
+By providing relevant context to developers and asset owners, we ensure security issues are addressed and resolved swiftly.

 - Is the security issue relevant in the given environment?
 The vulnerability may be quickly eliminated as a false positive if the source scanner incorrectly detected the operating system or installed server software (e.g. An Apache vulnerability detected on a system running Nginx.).

 - Does the system have frequent false positives?
 For example, Linux systems with backported patches often trigger vulnerability scanners based on version numbers even when the issue has already been patched.